 What do you think about when you hear this name for God - "Ancient of Days"?

 Remember the former things of old, for I am God, and there is no other; I am God, and there is none like Me, declaring the end from the beginning, and from ancient times things that are not yet done, saying, ‘My counsel shall stand, and I will do all My pleasure,’

 Only God can tell in ancient times the things that are not yet done.
 Thomas Watson, who was the chairman of IBM, said in 1943, that there's a world market for maybe five computers.
 In 1977 Ken Olsen, the founder of Digital Equipment, said, "There's no reason anyone would want a computer in their home."
 It's comments like these that help us see how foolish we are to think we can know the future.
 Only God is the Ancient of Days.

-1 John 4:2 says, "Hereby know ye the Spirit of God: Every spirit that confesseth that Jesus Christ is come in the flesh is of God."
+1 John 4:2 says, "By this, you know the Spirit of God: Every spirit that confesses that Jesus Christ has come in the flesh is of God."